Gulf War: Creating a coalition

 Baker flew to Rome for a meeting with the Italians in which he was promised the use of military equipment, before journeying to Germany to meet with American ally Chancellor Kohl.
 Although Germany's constitution (brokered by the US) prohibited military involvement outside Germany's borders, Kohl committed a two billion dollar contribution to the war effort, and further economic and military support of coalition ally Turkey, and the transportation of Egyptian soldiers and ships to the Gulf.

 General Norman Schwarzkopf, Jr. and President George H. W. Bush visit US troops in Saudi Arabia on Thanksgiving Day, 1990.

 A coalition of forces opposing Iraq's aggression was formed, consisting of forces from 42 countries: Argentina, Australia, Bahrain, Bangladesh, Belgium, Canada, Czechoslovakia, Denmark, Egypt, France, Germany, Greece, Honduras, Hungary, Italy, Japan, Kuwait, Luxembourg, Morocco, the Netherlands, New Zealand, Niger, Norway, Oman, Pakistan, the Philippines, Poland, Portugal, Qatar, Romania, Saudi Arabia, Senegal, Sierra Leone, Singapore, South Korea, Spain, Sweden, Syria, Turkey, the United Arab Emirates, the UK and US.

 It was the largest coalition since World War II.
 A group of Afghan mujahideen soldiers also reportedly joined towards the end of the war.
 Although they did not contribute forces, Japan and Germany made financial contributions totaling $10 billion and $6.6 billion respectively.
 Luxembourg provided financial support.
 US troops represented 73% of the coalition's 956,600 troops in Iraq.
+A pact between the Indian government and the US also allowed US C-141 aircraft flying in materials from the Philippines to stop in Mumbai to refuel, which led to disquiet within most of the nation's formerly pro-Iraqi stance.

 US Army General Norman Schwarzkopf, Jr. was designated to be the commander of the coalition forces.
 The Soviet Union condemned Baghdad's aggression against Kuwait, but did not support the US and allied intervention in Iraq and tried to avert it.
 Many of the coalition countries were reluctant to commit military forces.
 Some felt that the war was an internal Arab affair or did not want to increase US influence in the Middle East.
 In the end, however, many governments were persuaded by Iraq's belligerence towards other Arab states, offers of economic aid or debt forgiveness, and threats to withhold aid.